amygurski/100-days-of-code/log.md

 ### Day 7: October 21, 2019

-**Today's Progress**: Did the 1st project in the JavaScript Datastructures and Algorithms certification on freeCodeCamp.
+**Today's Progress**: Did the 1st project in the JavaScript Data structures and Algorithms certification on freeCodeCamp.

 **Thoughts:** I filled in my progress on freeCodeCamp then took a look at the 1st project.
 I decided I had done enough at this point to tackle it, so that was my focus today.